python-trio/sniffio/docs/source/index.rst

 <https://pypi.org/project/contextvars/>`__, so you don't need to worry
 about that.

-A general rule of thumb: the :class:`contextvars.ContextVar` object's value should be set to X exactly at those moments when ``await X.sleep(...)`` will work.
+There are libraries that can switch back and forth between different async modes within a single call-task – like ``trio_asyncio`` or Twisted's asyncio operability.
+These libraries should make sure to set the value back and forth at appropriate points.

-In more complicated cases, like libraries that can switch back and forth between different async flavors – e.g. ``trio_asyncio`` or Twisted's asyncio operability – you may need to make sure to set this variable back and forth at appropriate points.
+The general rule of thumb: :data:`current_async_library_cvar` should be set to X exactly at those moments when ``await X.sleep(...)`` will work.

 .. warning:: You shouldn't attempt to read the value of ``current_async_library_cvar`` directly –